balena-os/meta-balena/docs/secure-boot-abstractions.md

 the `do_skip` function to decide whether to install a file or not.

 See examples in device integration layers like meta-balena-raspberrypi.

+# Preloading

+Preloading of secure boot enabled balenaOS images is currently not supported